Definition for word names.

 Syn: To denominate; style; term; call; mention; specify;

-Explination we found from Wikipedia
+Explination we found from Wikipedia for names.

 - yam is the common